mafenet/wal/README.md

          wal -i '${HOME}/Pictures/1.jpg'

 Flags:
-  -a                      Set terminal background transparency. *Only works in URxvt* -c                      Delete all cached colorschemes.
+  -a                      Set terminal background alpha channel (vulgo: transparency). *Only works in URxvt* -c                      Delete all cached colorschemes.
   -f '/path/to/colors'    Load colors directly from a colorscheme file.
   -h                      Display this help page.